833.200.0213

 • Pop-ups, market vendors, and mobile sellers: Offline POS mode and the free Dashboard app give on-the-road operators visibility into daily sales without a laptop.

-• Salons, kiosks, and low-volume service businesses: Sales-by-employee data on the Employee Management add-on helps owners see which stylists or staff drive the most revenue.
+• Salons, kiosks, and low-volume service businesses: Sales-by-employee data from the Employee Management add-on helps owners see which stylists or staff drive the most revenue.

 Pricing